-Why you should learn German?
+Why should you learn German?
 The real question is, why not?
-After all, there are plenty of Scope, Job opportunities and career options after learning German language in India.
+After all, there are plenty of Scopes, Job opportunities, and career options after learning German language in India.

 If you’re thinking to learn a foreign language that will boost your future career, then German could well make an excellent choice.
 Learning foreign languages has several rewards!
 Why may you wonder?